Samsung/tizen-docs/docs/application/dotnet/guides/nui/flex-layout.md

  - Accepts any floating-point value greater than `0`.
 The default value is undefined.
  - Defined as the ratio between the width and the height of a node, e.g. if a node has an aspect ratio of `2`, then its width is twice the size of its height.
  - Has a higher priority than `FlexGrow` property.
- - If aspect ratio, width, and height are set then the cross axis dimension is overridden.
+ - If aspect ratio, width, and height are set, then the cross axis dimension is overridden.

 ## FlexBasis property

 The `FlexBasis` property is an axis-independent way of providing the default size of an item along the main axis.
 Setting the flex basis of a child is similar to setting the width of that child if its parent flex layout is set flex direction to `Row` or setting the height of a child if its parent flex layout set flex direction to `Column`.

-The flex basis of an item is the default size of that item, the size of the item before any flex grow and flex shrink calculations are performed.
+The flex basis of an item is the default size of that item which means the measured size can be changed by the flex-grow and the flex-shrink.

 ## FlexShrink property

-The `FlexShrink` describes how to shrink children along the main axis in the case that the total size of the children overflows the size of the flex layout on the main axis.

-The flex shrink accepts any floating point value greater or equal to `0`.
+The `FlexShrink` describes how to shrink children along the main axis in the case that total size of the children overflows the size of the flex layout on the main axis.
+The flex-shrink accepts any floating-point value greater or equal to `0`.
 The default value is `1`.

-The following figure shows how to work the `FlexShrink` property for item `2`:
+The following figure shows how to use the `FlexShrink` property:

 ![FlexShrink](./media/flexShrink.png)

 ## FlexGrow property

-The `FlexGrow` property describes how any space within a flex layout should be distributed among its children along the main axis.
-After laying out its children, a flex layout distributes any remaining space according to the flex grow values specified by its children.

-The flex grow accepts any floating point value greater or equal to `0`.
+The `FlexGrow` property specifies how space within a flex layout should be distributed among its children along the main axis.
+After laying out its children, a flex layout distributes any remaining space according to the flex-grow values specified by its children.
+The flex grow accepts any floating-point value greater or equal to `0`.
 The default value is `0`.

-The following figure shows how to work the `FlexGrow` property for item `2`:
+The following figure shows how to use the `FlexGrow` property:

 ![FlexGrow](./media/flexGrow.png)